 These services include:

 - restricted hire vehicles.

-You will also require accreditation if you intend to operate a passenger transport service using a large passenger vehicle (10 or more seats).
-It does not matter whether passengers have to pay a fare or if the service is available to the general public.
+You will also need accreditation if you intend to operate a passenger transport service using a large passenger vehicle (10 or more seats).
+It does not matter whether passengers have to pay a fare or if the service is available to the public.